gregnordin/python_setup_macbook/README.md

   - Bare root environment that will be easy to update to future versions of python as needed.
 I don't plan to use it for anything other than as a base to create conda environments.
 Such conda environments are very easy to create and delete as needed and don't affect the root environment.
 Likewise, the base miniconda environment is so minimal that it should be easily updateable.
 - `jupyter_py37`
     - Minimal environment from which other virtual environment kernels are available.
-    - This will be the launching point for everyday JupyterLab use.
+    - This will be the launching point for everyday JupyterLab or Jupyter notebook use.
 - `anaconda_py37`
     - Anaconda 2019-10 environment
     - This will be my main python environment for everyday use.